-Fernando González is a Contributing Editor to JAZZIZ magazine, focusing on global jazz.
-He also writes about arts and culture for the John S. and James L. Knight Foundation blog and the digital arts magazine Artburst Miami and edits the blog Jazz With An Accent.
-Also, since 2011, González has been the Associate Editor for Print & Special Projects for The Latin Academy of Recording Arts & Sciences.
+Fernando González is the International Editor of JAZZIZ magazine.
+He also writes about arts and culture for the digital arts magazine Artburst Miami, and edits the music blog Jazz With An Accent.
+He is also the Associate Editor for Print & Special Projects for The Latin Academy of Recording Arts & Sciences.
 (Latin GRAMMY® ).
+(2011-present)

 Complementing his work in arts journalism, González has been also active in record production, teaching, radio hosting and arts administration.

 Born in Buenos Aires, Argentina, González majored in math at the University of Buenos Aires before pursuing music full time.
-He moved to the United States to attend Berklee College of Music, majoring in Composition/Film Music.
+He moved to the United States to attend Berklee College of Music, majoring in Composition/Film Scoring.
 He is a voting member of the National Academy of Recording Arts and Sciences (GRAMMY®) and the Latin Academy of Recording Arts and Sciences.